 CONTRACT TRANSFER OF OBLIGATION

-If a student who is enrolled at the Brandywine campus has accepted the HFS Contract and is interested in cancelling the HFS Contract, they may transfer the obligation of the HFS Contract to another eligible student by processing an HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.
-The student who transfers the obligation of the HFS Contract will be charged a $100 administrative fee applied to the student’s LionPATH account once the Transfer of Obligation has been processed.
+If a student who is enrolled and attending the Brandywine campus has accepted the HFS Contract and is interested in cancelling the HFS Contract, they may transfer the obligation of the HFS Contract to another eligible student by processing an HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.
+The student who transfers the obligation of the HFS Contract will have a $100 administrative fee applied to the student's LionPATH account once the Transfer of Obligation has been processed.

 - The Housing and Food Services Office will provide the time period for when HFS Contract Transfer of Obligations can be performed.
 Once the deadline has passed, requests may not be submitted.
 In the case where there are limited vacancies, the option of the HFS Contract Transfer of Obligation may be suspended prior to the deadline without advance notice.

 - The student wishing to cancel the HFS Contract is responsible for locating an eligible replacement student.